Kingdom Hearts: Future games

-Though Kingdom Hearts III was the end of the "Dark Seeker Saga", which revolved around Xehanort, it had been decided where certain characters end up in order to potentially continue their stories in future games.
-In January 2020, Nomura said there would need to be "more time" before the next main entry in the series, later noting in September that Yozora would "definitely... be involved" in the future of the series, in an unexpected and surprising way.
-In April 2022, Square Enix revealed Kingdom Hearts IV was in development, confirmed that Sora, Donald, and Goofy would return, and that the game would be set in Quadratum, a realistic world inspired by Tokyo.
-Kingdom Hearts IV will be the start of the "Lost Master arc".
-In March 2023, during a Kingdom Hearts Concert Breath Concert, Nomura vaguely announced something happened that determined the "direction of the series" going forward.
+In April 2022, Square Enix announced Kingdom Hearts IV was in development.
+The game's announcement trailer confirmed that Sora, Donald, and Goofy would return, and that the game would be set in Quadratum, a realistic world inspired by Tokyo.
+Nomura has stated that Kingdom Hearts IV is intended to be the start of a new saga for the series entitled the "Lost Master" arc.
+Further trailers for the game were shown during a Nintendo Direct presentation in June 2026 and at the D23 event in August 2026, the latter of which revealed Mickey, Donald, and Goofy as playable characters, as well as a release window of late 2027.

 Cancelled games

 A mobile game titled Kingdom Hearts: Fragmented Keys was briefly worked on in 2013, but was ultimately cancelled before being announced.
 Concept art for the game was later discovered in 2015, revealing it would have featured Game Central Station from Wreck-It Ralph as the central hub, through which the player would access both new and returning worlds based on films such as Aladdin, Frozen, and Star Wars.

 In April 2022, Square Enix revealed that a new mobile game for iOS and Android devices titled Kingdom Hearts Missing-Link was in development, with its story set in the Scala ad Caelum world between the events of Union X and Dark Road.
 A closed beta was originally set for late 2022.
 However, the iOS beta testing, which consisted of around 1,500 players from Australia and the United Kingdom, was delayed to the end of 2023.
 The Android beta testing was also delayed from its original January 2024 date until later in spring of that year.
 The delay was to allow the developers time to make the game compatible with a wider range of Android devices.
 The game was expected to launch on mobile devices at an undetermined date.
 On May 14, 2025, Square Enix announced that the game had been cancelled.
+The game's opening cinematic was leaked in July 2026.